 Remember that the site you are in charge of is not your information, it's UCC's information: you are only the custodian for the time being.
 Don't do things which will foul it up for whoever comes after you.

-HTML pages must be written to one of the common publicly-available DTDs (eg those from the W3C, ISO, or IETF) and must validate against that DTD—preferable XHTML.
+HTML pages MUST be written to one of the common publicly-available DTDs or Schemas (eg those from the W3C, ISO, or IETF) and SHOULD validate against that DTD/Schema—preferably XHTML or HTML5—but MUST be well-formed.
 (This is because they may end up needing to be moved automatically to XML in the future, and ensuring validity at this stage avoids any parsing problems, otherwise you will need to re-edit them all manually).
-Existing invalid files should be passed through HTML Tidy or a similar filter like Bobby and post-edited to conformance.
-Script- or database-generated pages must also be valid.
+Existing invalid files SHOULD be passed through HTML Tidy or a similar filter like Bobby and post-edited to conformance.
+Script- or database-generated pages MUST also be well-formed.

-The use of non-default fontnames on their own is forbidden (eg styles must use ‘Helvetica, Arial’ not just ‘Arial’).
-Font specifications must provide for graceful degradation (eg you must provide multiple font specs as in the example in the warning panel ‘Font abuse’).
+The use of non-default fontnames on their own is forbidden (eg styles MUST use ‘Helvetica, Arial’ not just ‘Arial’).
+Font specifications MUST provide for graceful degradation (eg provide multiple font specs as in the example in the warning panel ‘Font abuse’).
 To avoid problems with broken versions of Microsoft Internet Explorer, always specify ‘Times New Roman’ rather than just ‘Times’.

 Use CSS stylesheets wherever possible rather than inserting style information in the HTML code.
 Design the pages within the restrictions of the technology, just as you would for paper, or radio, or TV: don't try to mimic paper designs on the screen.
 If a particular style or layout feature doesn't work in some browsers (eg tables in pre-tables browsers, or CSS styles in early or broken browsers), then arrange that those users will at least see the textual information (unformatted if necessary) and accept that they will not be able to see the same design as users of conformant browsers can, rather than filling the files with massively obstructive code and scripting in a desperate attempt to force a 21st-century design down the throat of a 20th-century browser.